skyface753/Trainees-FiSi/docs/8_ai/index.md

 ## Getting started

-To get started with Machine Learning, you should complete (more or less) the [google course](https://developers.google.com/machine-learning/crash-course/ml-intro)
+To get started with Machine Learning, you should complete (more or less) the [google course](https://developers.google.com/machine-learning/crash-course/ml-intro).
+I would recommend to complete at least till the [**Classification: Thresholding**](https://developers.google.com/machine-learning/crash-course/classification/thresholding) section.

 ## LLM